erikh/saturn/README.md

 ## Target Platform

-For the unixfile DB type, Due to flock(2) use, which to the best of my knowledge is the only reason, Windows probably does not work properly.
+Due to flock(2) use, which to the best of my knowledge is the only reason, Windows probably does not work properly.
 Patches welcome if there are windows users who'd like to use it.

 ## Author